 Sometimes, articles give you specific data to work with, e.g. “The price of one cup of rice increased from $3.10 in 2010 to $3.95 in 2015.”
 In these circumstances, you may label the “Price” y-axis on the diagram with the EXACT figures $3.10 and $3.95 to show the increase.
 The same applies if they give you exact quantities for the x-axis.

 In short, the more specific your diagram is, the better!

 When explaining your diagram:

 - MAKE YOUR EXPLANATIONS DETAILED, in a STEP-BY-STEP manner!
-This is where Mr Hong’s training comes in as well as Economics Study Guides such as Ace Your Microeconomics and Ace Your Macroeconomics.
+This is where Mr Hong’s training comes in as well as A Level and IB Economics Study Guides such as Ace Your Microeconomics and Ace Your Macroeconomics.